Director of Undergraduate Chemistry

 Adjunct Professor of Chemistry

 Chemical Education, Curricular Development, and Assessment.
 The chemistry department at the University of California, Berkeley serves a large population of undergraduate and graduate students and is a national and international leader in research.
 Therefore, the chemistry department is positioned to be a leader in the development of innovative programs in chemistry education that impact a large number of students.
 An overall goal our work is to increase the numbers of students in science, technology, engineering, and mathematics (STEM) fields and improve the scientific knowledge of both STEM students and students who do not ultimately choose to major in a STEM area.
-To achieve this, we are pursuing three broad topics: 1) curricular development, 2) improving the participation of underrepresented groups in our programs, and 3) developing rigorous and on-going evaluation of the program and assessment of student learning to allow an approach for educational reform based on hard data.
+Our research focuses on developing evidence-based educational practices that teach rigorous chemical content and authentic scientific practices and make undergraduates’ education more accessible, more enjoyable, and more relatable.
+We are pursuing several projects: 1) Documenting and improving student learning in undergraduate research experiences, 2) Investigating and improving problem solving in organic courses, 3) Developing a near-peer teaching and mentoring program, and 4) Integrating green chemistry and authentic practice in laboratory instruction.